Skip to Content

 Handling and Processing Data

 • Data security and privacy requirements are still in effect, regardless of where data is located.
 Ensure that whatever device you are working from meets security requirements applicable to the types of data you are working with.
-For more information about these requirements please refer to the following USC information security website.
+For more information about these requirements please visit the USC Information Security Office.

 • Do not store confidential university data on any personal device (e.g. files that may contain SSNs, backing info, health records).
 If you do not have a university device for accessing confidential data, leverage the university’s virtual desktops or maintain the data’s secured location (example: university’s server or desktop).